allenai/unifew/README.md

 You can use multiple GPUs to predict on different slices of the fleet challenge by specifing additional `start` and `stop` arguments.

 If you wish to use a model that you have previously meta-trained, simply provide the relevant `ckpt_path=/path/to/checkpoint.ckpt` argument.
-We have included our meta-trained model checkpoint in the submission.

 ## Meta-train the model